js-org/js.org/README.md

 ***Because of the risk of abuse I´m no longer merging requests for pages without content!***

-To get a short and sleek subdomain for you own GitHub Page follow these 4 Steps:
+To get a short and sleek subdomain for your own GitHub Page follow these 4 Steps:

 ### Step 1
 If you haven't already, now it's time to log in to your GitHub account and set up your GitHub Page following the instructions [here](https://pages.github.com/).
 To get a head start you can simply use the generator and one of the provided themes.